Business acquisition search

 - Build a profile of your target

 We can help you to create a profile of your ideal acquisition target.
-Just as in executive search for jobs, success starts with a good, clear brief and understanding of what we are looking for.
+Just as in an executive search for jobs, success starts with a good, clear brief and understanding of what we are looking for.
 What industry, what specialisms, what size, what turnover and profitability, what directors/owners profile, what location(s) and so on.
 Also of course, and indication of your budget.

 A full understanding of your requirements and goals from this project is essential in producing a good outcome.